zeroheight-demos/quick-access-for-zeroheight-raycast-extension/README.md

 Navigate your styleguides in zeroheight without leaving Raycast.

-Uses the [zeroheight API](https://developers.zeroheight.com/75fe5b2ed/p/877703-getting-started) to retrieve information.
+Uses the [zeroheight API](https://developers.zeroheight.com/75fe5b2ed/p/877703-getting-started) to retrieve information and is a available on the [Raycast Store](https://www.raycast.com/zeroheight/quick-access-for-zeroheight).

+Want to know how it was created?
+Check out the [zeroheight API x Raycast extension blog post](https://zeroheight.com/blog/building-raycast-extension-using-zeroheight-api/) for a deep-dive on how we used the zeroheight API to show page content in Raycast.

 ## Getting started